saylesss88/nix-book/src/nix/hardening_NixOS.md

 }
 ```

+- Seahorse is a Gui for GnuPG that gives you an app to view your SSH keys, Gpg
+  keys, Certificates, Keyrings, and Logins.
+There is a lot you can do with
+  seahorse, such as generate keys, passwords, and more.

 - The default path is `~/.gnupg`, if you prefer placing it in the `~/.config`
   directory or elsewhere, uncomment the `homedir` line and change `userName` to
   your username.